tunaphish/reaper/wiki/overview.md

 Emotions and community provide purpose, not desire.

-# Aesthetics
-- Nostalgia
-	- The trio and Mentor
-		- They fulfill their typical shounen anime roles
-		- The expectation from this type of game is that they are subversions, however I want them to be celebrations of their characters and eventually represent the ideals of their character archtypes.
-			- Keshi is the Edge Lord who goes down in flames.
-			- Elise is the Support who with her help drives home the them of the game.
-			- Sei is the Mentor who passes on, leaving the world to the new generation.
-			- Eji is the protagonist who feels too deeply.
-		- Anime Moments
-			- Tatsumaki standing up and fighting even though she's unconscious
-			- eji, the caged bird
-			- air gear, kazu, second place
-	- You could not step twice into the same rivers, for other waters are ever flowing on to you. - Hercalitus
-	- You can return to the past but noone else is there
-- Absurdism - Nihilistic Humor - Finding meaning in dumb things
-	- I killed on oyster on purpose once.
-Smashed it with a rock.
-It's my one life regret.
-		- Oyster's can't feel pain!
-		- What about my pain?
-What about my sorrow?
-	- This dog looks like my dog from my teenage years, Daisy.
-God I miss her.
-		- It's okay I was reincarnated into a real girl
-		- Do you remember how we used to run
-- Try not to disrupt the cadence too much with Cutscenes
-	- Dialog during gameplay.
-While you are customizing.
-Or exploring.

 # Character Web
 - stifle them - [[Sei - The Mentor The Reaper]]